nguyenhoanganh194/PWP-project/meeting.md

 * **ASSISTANTS:**

 ### Minutes
-The idea is good now. \n
+The idea is good now.
-Database relation ship is good.\n
+Database relation ship is good.

 TODO: Need to include on delete relationship.
 ### Action points
 *List here the actions points discussed with assistants*